-These are the seven Dayton-area donuts that you must try and consume -- you may regret eating them all in one sitting, so space them out:
+These are the eight Dayton-area donuts that you must try.
+You may regret eating them all in one sitting, so space them out:

 🍩1.
 Devil’s foodcake donut at Bill’s Donuts